 The Dispatching Process for LTL Shipments

 Less than Truckload (LTL) shipping is well known for being the most cost-controlled solution for smaller shipping needs because it allows multiple companies to ship their freight together and only pay for the amount of space used on a truck.
-As convenient as it is for a shipper to load their product onto a truck and then watch the truck head down the road, what about the LTL carrier who has to make multiple pickups while keeping paperwork, addresses and pallet counts for each pickup organized?
+As convenient as it is for a shipper to load their product onto a truck and then watch the truck head down the road, what about the LTL carrier who has to make multiple pickups while keeping paperwork, addresses, and pallet counts for each pickup organized?

 LTL dispatchers need to be on the same page as their drivers in order to make sure their loads are picked up at the correct location at the correct times.
-In this article, we will take a look at the dispatching an LTL shipment and what’s involved in that process.
+In this article, we will take a look at the dispatching of an LTL shipment and what’s involved in that process.

 The most successful LTL companies give their drivers more than just basic shipment information in order to ensure the best possible service, while also trying to limit any possible mistakes.
 All of this is covered in the dispatching process that begins before the driver gets to the shipper to make a pickup and concludes once the product is loaded with all paperwork signed.
-This dispatching process generally includes an order verification process, an equipment check, use of technology to pass information to the driver and a few steps to limit carrier liability.
+This dispatching process generally includes an order verification process, an equipment check, the use of technology to pass information to the driver and a few steps to limit carrier liability.

 Some LTL carriers have online portals where a company can input all of their own shipment information to schedule a pickup, while others take their orders via phone or email.
 The dispatching process begins once a new shipment is given to the LTL carrier.

-To avoid any clerical errors, LTL carriers will call the shipping facility before they send their truck to load in order to double check the details of the shipment, which includes the pallet count, weight, loading hours, product ready time and the delivery destination.
-The best of the best will double and triple check to make sure they don’t miss their loading window, load the incorrect amount of product or show up without any of the required equipment.
+To avoid any clerical errors, LTL carriers will call the shipping facility before they send their truck to load in order to double-check the details of the shipment, which includes the pallet count, weight, loading hours, product ready time and the delivery destination.
+The best of the best will double and triple check to make sure they don’t miss their loading window, load the incorrect amount of product, or show up without any of the required equipment.